 Juries are made up of 12 people from the county where the crime occurred.
 Because jurors are people, they sometimes have a difficult time separating their personal biases and feelings from the law.
-That's why it's important for the attorney conducting the defense to ensure a proper void dire in order to exclude those type of people from the jury pool.
+That's why it's important for the defense lawyer conducting the defense to ensure a proper void dire in order to exclude those type of people from the jury pool.

 Ultimately, your case and future is in the defense attorney's hands.
 So choose your champion wisely.
 All attorneys are not created equal.
 Some have greater or lesser trial skills than others.
 Make sure you pick a fighter and not a coward.

 Since the State bears the burden of proof, they get to make the first opening statement and they get to put on their case first.
 The defense goes last for opening statements and putting on their witnesses.
 Most cases are won or lost through cross-examination and persuasive (or not) presentation of the evidence.
-A seasoned and skilled trial attorney will know how to bring all of his considerable trial skills to bear for your benefit.
+A seasoned and skilled trial attorney in Maine will know how to bring all of his considerable trial skills to bear for your benefit.